Bean Heater Modules

 The modules are also used for complete new conditioners, with optimized design using a combination of waste heat and steam sources.

-Whether its adding capacity and performance, replacing worn out tube sections or switching to a more efficient, robust, trouble free and optimized bean conditioning option, the Bean Heater Module is technically and commercially ideal solution.
+Whether its adding capacity and performance, replacing worn out tube sections or switching to a more efficient, robust, trouble free and optimized bean conditioning option, the Bean Heater Module is technically and commercially an ideal solution.

 Solex Bean Heater modules are already successfully operating and reducing steam consumption in soy bean plants in North America, Asia and Europe.